tdhooghe/cvat/helm-chart/README.md

    Note for Minikube use:
-   - because the Traefik creates its main service with `Loadbalanser` type, which involve the assignment of externalIP by Cloud, what never happens on Minikube, you need to explicitly set the externalIP address for the traefic service with:
+   - because the Traefik creates its main service with `Loadbalanser` type, which involve the assignment of externalIP by Cloud, what never happens on Minikube, you need to explicitly set the externalIP address for the traefic service.
+     Add the following to `values.override.yaml` file:
      ```yaml
      traefik:
        service:
          externalIPs:
-           - "your minikube ip"
+           - "your minikube IP (can be obtained with `minicube ip` command)"
      ```
    - Also ensure that your CVAT ingress appears on your hosts file (/etc/hosts).
      You can do this by running this command: